Identity Management

 Identity Management Details

-To view an identities' details use the More button.
+To view identity details, use the More button.

 The identity Details panel shows the following:

-- Identity ID — the unique identifier (UUID) assigned by Vasion.
+- Identity ID: Unique identifier (UUID) assigned by Vasion.

-- Associated Users — the display name, consisting of the first and last name, or the username.
+- Associated Users: Display name, consisting of the first and last names, or the username.
 It also displays the UUID associated with the user record.

 When an identity is associated with more than one user, in the case of concurrent multiple IdPs, the Details panel displays all of the users associated with that identity.